neuefische/web-exercises/sessions/js-fetch/color-clue/README.md

 1. Use the `fetch()` function to get data from the Color API.
 2. Use the `.json()` method to parse the body of the response and convert it into an object.
-3. Inspect the response and find the hex value and name of the closest named color.
+3. Inspect the parsed object (e.g. by logging it to the console) and find the hex value and name of the closest named color.
 4. Call the `setColorToGuess()` function with the hex value and name of the closest named color.
 5. Guess colors! 🎉